 You’re Locked In

 It is almost impossible to remove yourself from an account once you’ve signed the papers.
-The only way to get out of the commitment is to close a credit card account or refinance (or pay off) a loan.
+The only way to get out of the commitment is to close a credit card account.

 If you’re co-signing for your spouse or significant other, don’t expect to get out of it if you divorce or separate.
-Your bank or lender will still consider you responsible for the loan even if your relationship is officially over.
+Your bank or lender will still consider you responsible for the credit card even if your relationship is officially over.

 It Can Affect Your Personal Relationship

-Co-signing a loan or credit card can damage or destroy a personal relationship.
+Co-signing a credit card can damage or destroy a personal relationship.
 If the financial relationship turns bad, the stress on the personal relationship is likely to be considerable.

 Before you consider co-signing you’ll need to consider all of these factors and communicate openly with the other party.
 If everyone’s on the same page there’s a better chance of avoiding both financial and personal problems.

-Once you’ve decided to co-sign a credit card or loan, you should take all possible precautions to ensure that things go as smoothly as possible.
+Once you’ve decided to co-sign a credit card, you should take all possible precautions to ensure that things go as smoothly as possible.
 Here’s what you need to do before you commit.

 - Make sure you have access to monthly statements.

-- Ask the lender if they offer a co-signer release.
-Many private student loan issuers will offer a release if you meet certain criteria.
+- Ask the issuer if they offer a co-signer release.

-- Ask the borrower to agree to refinance the loan solely under their own name once they can.
-If he/she agrees to this, ensure the lender offers this as an option.
+- Ask the cardholder to agree to refinance the credit card solely under their own name once they can.
+If he/she agrees to this, ensure the issuer offers this as an option.

-- Be fully involved in all meetings with your lender and carefully read all documents.
+- Be fully involved in all meetings with your issuer and carefully read all documents.
 Ask questions and keep copies of everything.

-Once the deal is signed, don’t just assume that things are going well.
-Check the account statements and make sure the borrower is making payments on time and not running up a balance on a co-signed credit card.
+Once the card is issued, don’t just assume that things are going well.
+Check the statements and make sure the payments are made on time and that the co-signed credit card is not running up a balance.

 ☝️ Keeping track will let you take action early if things go wrong.
 You don’t want your first hint of a problem to be a call from a collection agency!